You are here:Home/User Post/Article/Algorithm and Prediction for Artificial Intelligence, Time Series Forecasting,...

 Figure 10-10: Drag your mouse from top left to bottom right of your data

 After the data is selected, tick on the box “Heading included in the range”.
 Then check if you have chosen the right data format.
 For example, choose “DOHLCV” if your data is arranged in the order of Date, Open, High, Low, Close, and Volume.
 Finally, click on “Calculate” button.
 Now everything is done.

 Now you will see the Bollinger Bands and RSI computed for Microsoft stock data.
 Now you might ask the question what happens if the data format is wrong.
 If you feed the data with wrong format, then the calculated value could be wrong too.
 Sometimes, it can throw error.
 In any case, we recommend keeping the data with the following order of Date, Open, High, Low, Close, and Volume (i.e. DOHLCV format).
 When volume is not available, you might just use Date, Open, High, Low, and Close (i.e. DOHLC format).
 However, some technical indicators can throw some errors if they require volume data in their calculation.

-Now, we covered the basics.
+Now, we covered the basics on how to use the Market Forecasting Algorithm.
 Here is four tasks you should perform to complete this tutorial.
 For each task, measure the time taken to complete the computation with stopwatch.
 Compare the computation time for these four tasks.

 Task 1: Calculate Bollinger Bands with 200 data sets.

 Task 2: Calculate Bollinger Bands with 800 data sets.

 Task 3: Calculate Bollinger Banks, RSI, and CCI with 200 data set.

 Task 4: Calculate Bollinger Banks, RSI, and CCI with 800 data set.